quankhuc/trading-bot-backend/README.md

 ![alt text](flower1.png)

-This will start the application on port 9000 and Celery process will listen to the Queue universities,university
+This will start the application on port 9000 and Celery process will listen to the Queue migrate_data

 ### Test the application